 Here are a few ways you can practice gratitude:

 - Keep a gratitude journal.
-Check out the Life Well Designed Journal where you can track your gratitude, thoughts and hold yourself accountable for your self-care and personal development.
+Check out the Life Well Designed Journal where you can track your daily gratitude and reflect on the day.

 - When you find yourself in a bad situation ask yourself – what can I learn from this?